Changing habits: how to create healthier new ones

-One of my favourite motivational quotes is:
+One of my favourite motivational quotes about changing habits is:

 “good habits are just as addictive as bad habits and a lot more rewarding”

 It does require patience, along with changing the way you think about weight loss.
 It also means you’ll get to your goal more slowly than you’d probably like to.

-If you want to succeed at losing weight, you have to start by changing your definition of the word “diet.”
+As the quote above says, if you want to succeed at losing weight, you have to start by changing your definition of the word “diet.”

 You’ll never lose weight and keep it off until you permanently change your diet, (and your lifestyle), one habit at a time.

 That’s a simple fact.
 I’m not saying that it’s easy to do, but it’s the truth.